En-Query/EncryptedQuery/RUNNING.md

 This script will perform the following:

 1. Generate the encrypted query
-2. Start a kafka producer process to stream  into kafka
+2. Start a Kafka producer process to stream  into Kafka
 3. Start the responder to search the data in two 30 second time windows.
 After each time window expires the responder will output a result file.
 4. Decrypt each result file.
 5. Display the output to the screen.